Note: If you missed either of the prior posts in this series, you can find them here: Part 1 and Part 2.

 Which tour operator should I choose?

 Probably the most important point to consider when choosing an Inca Trail tour operator is their reputation.
-Sadly, some operators are not known for treating their employees, particularly the porters, very well.
+Sadly, some operators are not known for treating their employees, porters in particular, very well.
 Overloaded packs, improper clothing and footwear, and insufficient food are unfortunately things that are still endured by Inca Trail porters, despite the Peruvian government’s attempt to regulate the industry better.
 There are plenty of reputable tour operators out there, but it’s important to read multiple reviews, and keep in mind that the cheapest operator is also likely to offer a lower level of quality to you as well as their employees.
-It’s generally better to spend a few extra dollars to have a safe and comfortable experience, as well as the peace of mind that you are not contributing to the mistreatment of hardworking porters, most of whom come from the surrounding indigenous communities.
+It’s generally better to spend a few extra dollars to have a safe and comfortable experience, as well as the peace of mind that you are not contributing to the mistreatment of hardworking individuals, most of whom come from nearby indigenous communities.

 Now for my personal recommendation: I went with Alpaca Expeditions and was incredibly satisfied with the entire experience.
 It’s a first-rate operation, providing good quality equipment and service.
 The food was truly amazing, honestly some of the best meals we had in Peru were eaten on this trek!
-They even had a portable toilet which they set up for our use during lunch and at overnight campsites – and trust me, compared to what passes for a toilet in some of the camp/rest sites, you’ll understand what a luxury that is!
+They even had a portable toilet which they set up for our use during lunch and at overnight campsites – and trust me, compared to the facilities in some of the camp/rest sites, it was a luxury!

 One other really great thing about Alpaca; they have not only employed several female guides, but they also have female porters!
 They were one of the first companies to do this, and although our porters were all male, our guide’s wife is also a guide who was leading a private group at the same time, so we had the pleasure of getting to know her a bit as well.